MaryamBegum/Tableau-Wealth-Of-Nations-Assignment/README.md

 ## 📊 Excel Analysis

-- Data Cleaning: Like giving your data a spa day—removing inconsistencies, formatting, making it sparkle, and ensuring accuracy
+- Data Cleaning: Removing inconsistencies, formatting, making it sparkle, and ensuring accuracy
 - Data Visualisation: Created pivot tables and bar charts to summarise and visualise key metrics.
 - Advanced Sorting: Identified the top 20 highest-ranking countries for focused analysis.
 - Custom Charts: Added some flair to the visuals with colours and creative touches